jrpool/rallytree/README.md

 This feature reports a tally of the last test-case verdicts and defects in a tree.

 ## Owner change
-This feature ensures that each user story and each task in a tree has the desired owner.
+This feature ensures that each user story, task, and test case in a tree has the desired owner.
 You can choose whether to become the new owner or instead to specify another user as the new owner.

 ## Task creation
 This feature adds tasks to each of a tree&rsquo;s user stories that have no child user stories.
 You can choose how many tasks to add to each user story and give a name to each task.